3.5 The Skew-T Diagram: A Wonderful Tool!

 The wet bulb temperature at any given pressure level is found by finding the LCL and then bringing the parcel up or down to the desired pressure level on the moist adiabat.

 How can we use the wet bulb potential temperature?
 The wet bulb potential temperature is conserved, meaning it does not change, when an air mass undergoes an adiabatic process, such as adiabatic uplift or descent.
 If we consider large air masses that acquire similar temperature and humidity, then this entire air mass can take on the same wet bulb potential temperature.
 Colder, drier air masses will have a lower Θw.
-The Θw of this air mass can change if a diabatic process occurs, such as a cold air mass moving over warm land and warming, or the air mass cooling by radiating to space during the night, but these processes can sometimes take days.
+The Θw of this air mass can change if a diabatic process occurs, such as the warming of a cold air mass as it moves over warmer land, or the cooling of an air mass by radiating to space during the night, but these processes can sometimes take days.
 So an 850-mb map of Θw is one indicator of air masses and the fronts between air masses.

 See the video below (:32) for further explanation: